 Arrive in Venice, transfer

-on your own to our hotel, The Hotel Ala, with a perfect location, just a 5 minute walk from
+on your own to our hotel with a perfect location, just a 5 minute walk from

 San Marco and a few steps from a vaporetto stop (our water bus transportation).

 As our introduction to Literary Venice, we listen to the words of Ruskin,